JaredDyreson/Spoterm/README.md

 # spotutils

-Several different Spotify tools, some web applications and others as command line utilities
+A collection of utilities that communicate and interact with Spotify.

+## Clone

+Clone a given playlist so you can have a copy for yourself

-## Funnel Cake
+## Funnel Cake (CLI)

 Merge multiple playlists into a larger one